Texinfo: Texinfo source file

-The commands mark structure such as chapters or denote a part of the source to be processed only for certain types of output.
+The commands mark structure such as chapters, mark words, examples, lists and tables or denote a part of the source to be processed only for certain types of output.

 History and status

 Texinfo is used as the official documentation system for the GNU Project.
-Texinfo is licensed under the GNU General Public License.
+The GNU Texinfo distribution is licensed under the GNU General Public License.

 The Texinfo format was created by Richard M. Stallman, combining another system for print output in use at MIT called BoTeX, with the online Info hyperlinked documentation system, also created by Stallman on top of the TECO implementation of Emacs.
 BoTeX itself was based on an earlier system called Bolio (associated with David A. Moon, and used for documentation of the Lisp Machine), converted to use TeX for its output.
 Robert Chassell helped Stallman to create the first translator to create Info in Emacs Lisp.
 Texinfo is "loosely based on Brian Reid's Scribe and other formatting languages of the time".

 The Texinfo software distribution development was led by Brian Fox (up to version 3.8), Karl Berry (through version 5.2), and by Gavin Smith (since Dec.
 2014).

-In February 2014, Eric S. Raymond wrote that Stallman had decided to phase out texinfo in the future after discussions with him.
-The replacement would be a combination of HTML and a "modern lightweight format that renders to both print and HTML".